In 2015, KFC re-cast the role of Colonel Sanders after the death of their original founder (in 1980).

 …when the Miz flew through the window in a chicken suit with a chicken sandwich.

 And the family went nuts over this disgusting chicken sandwich.
-I’ve gotta say, this commercial sucks!
+I’ve got to say, this commercial sucks!

 You know who else thought so?
 Colonel Sanders, who hopped the rail to cut a promo on Miz.